aquariumbio/cuttlefish/README.md

 `npm install`

-With the same folder, run on your local server
+Within the same folder, run on your local server

 `npm run start`